Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2021-01-01-preview/types.md

 * **placementConstraints**: string: The placement constraints as a string.
 Placement constraints are boolean expressions on node properties and allow for restricting a service to particular nodes based on the service requirements.
 For example, to place a service on nodes where NodeType is blue specify the following: "NodeColor == blue)".
 * **provisioningState**: string (ReadOnly): The current deployment or provisioning state, which only appears in the response
 * **scalingPolicies**: [ScalingPolicy](#scalingpolicy)[]: Scaling policies for this service.
-* **serviceDnsName**: string: The DNS name of the service.
-It requires the DNS system service to be enabled in Service Fabric cluster.
 * **serviceLoadMetrics**: [ServiceLoadMetric](#serviceloadmetric)[]: The service load metrics is given as an array of ServiceLoadMetric objects.
 * **servicePackageActivationMode**: 'ExclusiveProcess' | 'SharedProcess': The activation Mode of the service package.
 * **servicePlacementPolicies**: [ServicePlacementPolicy](#serviceplacementpolicy)[]: A list that describes the correlation of the service with other services.
 * **serviceTypeName**: string (Required): The name of the service type
 ### Stateful
 #### Properties
-* **dropSourceReplicaOnMove**: bool: Indicates whether to drop source Secondary replica even if the target replica has not finished build.
-If desired behavior is to drop it as soon as possible the value of this property is true, if not it is false.
 * **hasPersistedState**: bool: A flag indicating whether this is a persistent service which stores states on the local disk.
 If it is then the value of this property is true, if not it is false.
 * **minReplicaSetSize**: int: The minimum replica set size as a number.
 * **quorumLossWaitDuration**: string: The maximum duration for which a partition is allowed to be in a state of quorum loss, represented in ISO 8601 format "hh:mm:ss".